M4Human: A Large-Scale Multimodal mmWave Radar Benchmark for Human Mesh Reconstruction: Abstract

 \section{Abstract}

-Human mesh reconstruction (HMR) provides direct insights into body-environment interaction, which enables various immersive applications.
-While existing large-scale HMR datasets rely heavily on line-of-sight RGB input, vision-based sensing is limited by occlusion, lighting variation, and privacy concerns.
-To overcome these limitations, recent efforts have explored radio-frequency (RF) mmWave radar for privacy-preserving indoor human sensing.
-However, current radar datasets are constrained by sparse skeleton labels, limited scale, and simple in-place actions.
-To advance the HMR research community, we introduce M4Human, the current largest-scale (661K-frame) ($9\times$ prior largest) multimodal benchmark, featuring high-resolution mmWave radar, RGB, and depth data.
-M4Human provides both raw radar tensors (RT) and processed radar point clouds (RPC) to enable research across different levels of RF signal granularity.
-M4Human includes high-quality motion capture (MoCap) annotations with 3D meshes and global trajectories, and spans 20 subjects and 50 diverse actions, including in-place, sit-in-place, and free-space sports or rehabilitation movements.
-We establish benchmarks on both RT and RPC modalities, as well as multimodal fusion with RGB-D modalities.
-Extensive results highlight the significance of M4Human for radar-based human modeling while revealing persistent challenges under fast, unconstrained motion.
-The dataset and code will be released after the paper publication.\footnotemark[1]
+Human mesh reconstruction (HMR) provides direct insights into body-environment interaction, enabling various immersive applications.
+However, existing large-scale HMR benchmarks largely rely on line-of-sight RGB sensing, causing HMR systems to inherit the limitations of vision-based systems, including sensitivity to occlusion, lighting variation, and privacy concerns.
+These limitations have motivated growing interest in radio-frequency (RF) mmWave radar as a privacy-preserving and robust modality for human sensing.
+Despite this promise, current radar datasets remain limited by sparse skeleton annotations, small scale, and simple in-place actions.
+To address this gap, we introduce M4Human, the largest-scale multimodal benchmark to date for radar-based HMR, featuring 661K frames---$9\times$ larger than the previous largest---with high-resolution mmWave radar, RGB, and depth data.
+M4Human provides both raw radar tensors (RT) and processed radar point clouds (RPC), enabling research across different levels of RF signal granularity.
+It also includes high-quality motion capture (MoCap) annotations with 3D meshes and global trajectories, covering 20 subjects and 50 diverse actions, including in-place, seated, and free-space sports or rehabilitation movements.
+We establish benchmarks on RT and RPC modalities, as well as multimodal fusion with RGB-D inputs.
+Extensive results demonstrate the value of M4Human for radar-based human modeling while revealing persistent challenges under fast and unconstrained motion.
+Our benchmark is publicly available at {\href{https://fanjunqiao.github.io/M4Human-site/}{https://fanjunqiao.github.io/M4Human-site/}}.